Rosco Allen

-Rosco Allen (born May 5, 1993) is a Hungarian basketball player for Kawasaki Brave Thunders of Japan’s B.League.
+Rosco Allen (born May 5, 1993) is a Hungarian basketball player for the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
 He played college basketball for Stanford University.

+High school career

 Allen emigrated to the United States from Hungary at age 12 and played high school basketball at Bishop Gorman High School in Las Vegas.

+College career

 He chose Stanford and played for the Cardinal from 2012 to 2016.
 After earning first-team All-Pac-12 honors as a redshirt junior, Allen declared his eligibility for the 2016 NBA draft.

+Professional career

 After going unselected in the draft, Allen played for the 2016 Golden State Warriors Summer League team and later signed with Obradoiro CAB in Spain.

 Following the 2016–17 campaign, Allen signed with Iberostar Tenerife.

 Allen was a member of the 2018 Boston Celtics Summer League team.

 For the 2018–2019 season, Allen signed with Shimane Susanoo Magic of the Japanese B.League.

 Allen was a member of the 2019 Los Angeles Lakers Summer League team.

 In 2019–2020, Allen signed with Gunma Crane Thunders of the Japanese B.League.
 He averaged 23.8 points, 8.1 rebounds, and 4.6 assists per game.
 On June 12, 2020, Allen signed with Niigata Albirex BB.

+On July 28, 2026, Allen signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

 Allen is a member of the men's Hungarian national basketball team.